kingnobro/IconShop/README.md

     └── ...
 ```

-> There are some useful files in this link.
+There are some other useful files in the Google Drive link.
 Please check the `Readme.md` and download them as needed.

 ## Training
 I use 8 RTX 3090 (or 2 A100) to train the model.